aelkz/microservices-security/README.md

 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/05.png" title="APIs Requirements" width="100%" height="100%" />
 </p>

-As we can see, each API has some differences, and we will strive to demonstrate each one in this tutorial.
+As we can see, each API has some differences, and we will strive to demonstrate each one in this security lab!

 ### `SECURITY LAB: STEP 1 - PROJECT CREATION`